 Deuteration and Macromolecular Crystallisation (DEMAX)

 This is done through support laboratories and facilities for biological deuteration of biomass, proteins, lipids and some small biomolecules.
-DEMAX also supports crystallization optimization for large crystal growth (hydrogenous or perdeuterated) macromolecules for neutron protein crystallography.
+DEMAX also supports crystallisation optimisation for large crystal growth (hydrogenous or perdeuterated) macromolecules for neutron protein crystallography.

 DEMAX is composed of laboratory facilities that support ESS users to help them achieve maximum scientific impact in the life sciences, soft condensed matter, and biomaterial scientific research.